 The Finance Ministry’s senior leadership

-The German Federal Minister of Finance is responsible for all aspects of German fiscal and tax policy and determines the broad outline of fiscal policy.
-He is supported in his work by two parliamentary and two permanent state secretaries.
+The German Federal Minister of Finance is responsible for all aspects of German fiscal and tax policy and determines the broad outline of budgetary policy.
+He is supported in his work by parliamentary and permanent state secretaries.

-In the exercise of his functions as a member of government, the Minister is supported by two parliamentary state secretaries who are simultaneously members of the Bundestag, thus ensuring a constant exchange of information between the executive and the legislature.
-The parliamentary state secretaries focus on tax policy and budgetary matters.
+In the exercise of his functions as a member of government, the Minister is supported by parliamentary state secretaries who are simultaneously members of the Bundestag, thus ensuring a constant exchange of information between the executive and the legislature.

-The Ministry is also run by two permanent state secretaries responsible for the central services directorate-general (dealing with organisation matters and personnel) and the eight other portfolio directorates-general.
-The two permanent state secretaries have the task of coordinating the activities of those eight directorates-general, which is where the work to develop and implement legislation takes place.
+The Ministry is also run by permanent state secretaries.
+They have the task of coordinating the activities of the directorates-general, which is where the work to develop and implement legislation takes place.

-The directorates-general are made up of up to four directorates (there are 24 of these in total).
-The directorates, in turn, are made up of divisions (there are 146 of these in total).
+The directorates-general are made up of up to four directorates.
+The directorates, in turn, are made up of divisions.
 Each division typically is comprised of a team of eight people.